 A metal spoon

 Good quality parchment paper or a silpat/silicone baking sheet (not greaseproof/waxed paper, it will stick and not come off)

 Feed your starter, ideally a double or triple feeding for the purpose.

 Once active, lay a large piece of parchment paper on an area of your kitchen surface where it can remain for 2-3 days.

 Spoon the active starter onto the sheet, leaving your standard base amount in the bowl/jar, then use the spoon to spread the starter as thinly as possible on the paper.
 The thinner it is, the faster it will dry out.

 Cover with the food cover and leave for 2-3 days until fully dried out.
-I air dry mine, if you have a dehydrator you can make it faster, or use a very very low temperature in your oven.
+I always air dry mine, if you have a dehydrator you can make it faster.

 You can now gift and send portions to friends and family so that they can share your sourdough joy, or you can store it in an airtight container in a cool dark place for several months.